maxgroll/maxgroll/README.md

 # <samp>Max von Groll</samp><img src="https://github.com/maxgroll/maxgroll/blob/main/assets/robotic-hand.gif" width="30px" height="30px">

-<font size="2"><samp>As becoming Software Developer, independent researcher of the relationship between human and technology and father of two kids, I am convinced that we can redefine and shape the future.
+<samp style="color:green;font-weight:700;font-size:20px">As becoming Software Developer, independent researcher of the relationship between human and technology and father of two kids, I am convinced that we can redefine and shape the future.
 All it takes is to understand technology as our essential form of interaction with our environment.
-An understanding of the relationship of human and technology must be a priority today.</samp></font>
+An understanding of the relationship of human and technology must be a priority today.</samp>
 <!--
 **maxgroll/maxgroll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.